APLMOOC/APLMOOC/docs/course/ch4/part2.md

 2520
 ```

 Note that the reduce / operator always reduces the rank of its right argument by one; for example, reducing using the catenate , function creates a scalar which contains the array.
+More on nested scalars in Chapter 5.

 ```apl
       ,/⍳10